Luxury terrace and façade in Kebony Character

 Awarded by Flanders Investment & Trade, Kebony was recognised as a foreign company with an important investment project in Flanders.
 Kebony was nominated for the award by the Government of Flanders, who listed the company’s highly positive effect on employment in the area as a winning credential.

 Architect Mikko Lemmetti designed this public pool emphasizing wood as a natural building material and the main theme of the pool.
 Different Kebony wood types were chosen for a variety of applications in order to create an interesting blend.
-The colour of new Kebony is brown, but it will turn silver-grey over time where exposed to sun and rain.
+The color of new Kebony is brown, but it will turn silver-grey over time where exposed to sun and rain.